FusionAuth/java-http/README.md

 **NOTE:** This project is in progress.

 The goal of this project is to build a full-featured HTTP server and client in plain Java without the use of any libraries.
+The client and server will use non-blocking NIO in order to provide the highest performance possible.

 The general requirements and roadmap are as follows:

 ### Server tasks